grafana/grafana/docs/sources/setup-grafana/configure-grafana/_index.md

 ### disable_sanitize_html

+{{% admonition type="note" %}}
+This configuration is not available in Grafana Cloud instances.
+{{% /admonition %}}

 If set to true Grafana will allow script tags in text panels.
 Not recommended as it enables XSS vulnerabilities.
 Default is false.
-This setting was introduced in Grafana v6.0.

 ## [plugins]